lauracondon/pands-project2021/README.md

 Python is capable of performing complex calculations quickly and of working with datasets of all sizes.

-There are a huge variety of graphs that can be generated with just matplotlib and seaborn.
+There is a huge variety of graphs that can be generated with just matplotlib and seaborn.
 There is also a high level of customization available.
 You can make your graphs as complex or as easy as you'd like them to be.
 Seaborn in particular requires very little code to generate complex graphs.

 It is easy to link Python to Github so you can share and backup your work online.
 It is also easy to save your generated graphs and text summaries in different file formats.
 This way they can be shared and used outside of Python.